AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 ## "Mounted" request mode
-**The "mounted" request mode** is a mode where your request blueprint acts as a "worker" that can accept multiple requests, while keeping its middleware and their state alive.
+**The "mounted" request mode** is a mode where your request blueprint acts as a "worker" that can process multiple requests, while keeping its middleware and their state alive.

 This mode is activated when you call the `.mount()`